One significant aspect of self-publishing is that nothing is set in stone.

 8. You don’t have a book marketing plan.

-But, don’t spend a cent without first making a detailed marketing plan, setting a strict budget, and understanding how to monitor your results.
+But, don’t spend a cent without first making a detailed marketing plan.
+Set a strict budget and understand how to monitor your results.
 A little can go a long way if you have clear goals and limits.

 A long time ago, when a book was published by traditional publishers, that was it.
 It was the end of the story.

 Now published books are always alive, editable, adjustable correctable, and repairable.
 In other words, you can always fix your mistakes.

 Never think you have finished with your book.
 There are always opportunities to correct your mistakes and improve your book and your sales potential.